chrisnoonan98675/site/_posts/2014-11-03-periodically-cleaning-repository-cli-script.markdown

 ---
-title: Periodically cleaning the repository with a CLI script
+title: Periodically cleaning the XL Deploy repository with a CLI script
 categories:
 - xl-deploy
 tags: